decodelabs/tagged/README.md

 /**
- * Declare the Html facade as in the Tagged library, not local namespace
+ * Declare the Html facade as in the Tagged library, not local namespace *
+ * Under normal circumstances this wouldn't be necessary, however without
- * Without this use statement, the Facade would be aliased as MyFramework\Plugins\Html
+ * this use statement, the Facade would be aliased as MyFramework\Plugins\Html
  * and could conflict with other plugin classes
  */
 use DecodeLabs\Tagged\Html;